Understanding Intermittent Fasting and Its Effects on Health: A Comprehensive Guide

 Physiologically, fasting is a behavior that is not exceptional.
 It is even common among animals which are forced toadapt to their ecological and physiological constraints.
 For example, during periods of hibernation, reproduction, during moulting, or in cases of illness, some have no other choice but to fast.

-In humans, this behavior could also be adopted – voluntarily or not.
+In humans, this behavior might also be adopted – voluntarily or not.
 If we look back 30,000 years or more, we can see that some of our ancestors A wise man were faced with periods of fasting.

 As a very active hunter-gatherer, its survival depended on sufficient food intake.
-However, its lifestyle, combined with seasonal variations, changing climatic conditions and unpredictable success when searching for food could lead to periods of fasting.
+However, its lifestyle, combined with seasonal variations, changing climatic conditions and unpredictable success when searching for food might lead to periods of fasting.
 This is also why our great ability to store energy in the form of adipose tissue has long been a selective advantage to get through periods of food shortage!

 Fasting has been practiced intentionally since Antiquity, recommended in particular by Hippocrates and Galen (center, top), then throughout the Middle Ages.